jochasinga/ml-brainfuck/README.md

 # brainfuck
-Read a Brainfuck text file or stdin and prints out the byte value (ASCII characters to be implemented).
+Simple Brainfuck parser that reads text file or stdin and prints out the byte value (ASCII characters to be implemented).

 ## Setup
 + Install Ocaml and OPAM